6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 In one Sprout Social study, 70% of consumers said they felt more connected to brands whose CEO is active on social media platforms.

-So, going into 2022, brands should pull back the curtain and engage with their audiences on a more personal level.
+So, going into 2024, brands should pull back the curtain and engage with their audiences on a more personal level.
+Not sure how to personalize your content in a way that suits your audience?
+I recommend A/B testing videos to see which ones perform better, and so does video content marketer Ernie Santeralli:

 HubSpot uses the information you provide to us to contact you about our relevant content, products, and services.
 HubSpot will share the information you provide to us with the following partners, who will use your information for similar purposes: Typeform.
 You can unsubscribe from communications from HubSpot at any time.
 For more information, check out HubSpot's Privacy Policy.
 To unsubscribe from Typeform's communications, see Typeform's Privacy Policy.